 Tax Treatment of IRAs

-If you do not have an employer-sponsored plan, you are allowed to deduct contributions to your traditional IRA in full.
+Contributions to a traditional IRA may be tax deductible.
+As noted above, a tax deduction depends on your MAGI and whether you have a retirement plan through your employer.
+If you do not have an employer-sponsored plan, you are allowed to deduct contributions to a traditional IRA in full.

-When you make a withdrawal from a traditional IRA, the initial investment and the earnings can be taxed as income if your IRA contributions were tax-deductible when you made them.
+When you make a withdrawal from a traditional IRA, the initial investment and earnings are taxed as ordinary income if IRA contributions were tax deductible when you made them.

 Early Withdrawals and Exemptions